Wednesday

 Can I bring a guest?

 Absolutely!
 Please let your teacher know in advance if possible so they can prepare to welcome them.
-If they decide to register for the course, they can visit the Kiosk on Wednesday for help.
+If they decide to register for the course, they can visit the Kiosk on Wednesday nights for help.

 What happens during course breaks?